rozek/notes-on-gundb/README.md

 When chaining `get` calls, GunDB concatenates the individually given arguments with a slash (`/`) in between to build the id of the final node.
 The outcome looks not unlike the path names used in file systems and gives the illusion(!) of a "containment tree".
 However, it is important to understand that there is no such tree: every node is independent of any other - and even nodes with an id like `a/b/c` linking to other nodes with ids of the form `a/b/c/d` (or similar) do not _contain_ the nodes they link to!

-In order to prevent unpleasant surprises, the argument of the final `get` call (i.e., the one defining a context key) should avoid slashes, while all others may very well contain them - unless there is only a single `get`.
+In order to prevent unpleasant surprises, the argument of the final `get` call (i.e., the one defining the context key) should avoid slashes, while all others may very well contain them - unless there is only a single `get`.
 See the following example for illustration:

 ```
   const Context_1 = Gun.get('a').get('b').get('c')